Getting Started

 In order to use the portable version of the Particular Service Platform included in this tutorial, you'll need to use a Windows operating system.

 A systemic failure is one that is simply unrecoverable, no matter how many times we retry.
 Usually these are just plain old bugs.
-Most of the time these kinds of failures require a redeployment with new code in order to fix.
-But what happens to the messages when this happens?
+Most of the time these kinds of failures require a redeployment with new code in order to fix them.
+But what happens to the messages in this case?

 For a good introduction to different types of errors and how to handle them with message-based systems, see I caught an exception.
 Now what?

-Let's cause a systemic failure and see how we can use the Particular Service Platform tools to handle it.
+Let's cause a systemic failure and see how you can use the Particular Service Platform tools to handle it.

 First, let's simulate a systemic failure in the Sales endpoint:

-2. Uncomment the code inside the ThrowFatalException region shown here.
-This will cause an exception to be thrown every time the PlaceOrder message is processed:
+- Uncomment the code inside the ThrowFatalException region shown here.
+This will cause an exception to be thrown every time the

 // Uncomment to test throwing fatal exceptions